+PHILIPPINE UNION COLLEGE.
+Silang, Philippines.

+- 1917 Philippine SDA Academy opened as secondary school with 36 students at Pasay, Rizal (June 12). - 1920 First academy class graduated. - 1926 First year of post-secondary work initiated (2nd year in 1927) and renamed Philippine Junior College.

+The Department of Public Instruction of the Philippines authorized operation as a junior college.

+- 1927 Requested withdrawal of government recognition (September 8) - 1931 Moved to Baesa, Caloocan campus, Rizal. - 1932 Authorized as four-year post-secondary school and renamed Philippine Union College. - 1933 Recognized as a senior college by the Philippine Department of Public Instruction.

+PHILIPPINE UNION COLLEGE, concluded.

-- PHILIPPINE UNION (JUNIOR) COLLEGE.
-Caloocan, Philippines. - 1917 Philippine SDA Academy opened as secondary school with 36 students at Pasay, Rizal (June 12). - 1920 First academy class graduated. - 1926 First year of post-secondary work initiated (2nd year in 1927) and renamed Philippine Junior College. - The Department of Public Instruction of the Philippines authorized operation as a junior college. - 1927 Requested withdrawal of government recognition (September 8) - 1931 Moved to Caloocan campus, Rizal. - 1932 Authorized as four-year post-secondary school and renamed Philippine Union College. - 1933 Recognized as a senior college by the Philippine Department of Public Instruction. - 1935 First degrees conferred. - 1938 Alumni Association organized. - 1944-45 Closed. - 1945 Reopened. - 1948 GC authorized some graduate courses (April 27). - 1949 Extension division (junior college) opened on campus of Mindanao Mission Academy, forerunner of Mountain View College (separated in 1952). - 1952 GC authorized further graduate work (February 21). - 1957 GC and Philippine Department of Public Instruction recognized Master of Arts degree in education (June 10). - c.1958 Manila Sanitarium and Hospital School of Nursing and School of Medical Technology incorporated. - 1959 First Master of Arts graduation. - 1964 GC authorized Master of Arts degrees in Religion and Education (January 23). - 1965 Graduate programs in History and Philosophy of Religion authorized by the Philippine Bureau of Private Schools (October 28). - 1970 GC authorized Master of Arts degree in Pilipino (October 22). - 1971 Opened extension campus for junior college students at campus of Naga View Academy (July). - PHOENIX ACADEMY (INTERMEDIATE SCHOOL).
-See Thunderbird Academy. - PHOENIX ADVENTIST SCHOOL (COLLEGE).
-Phoenix, Island of Mauritius, Indian Ocean. - 1948 Established with 80 students.
+- 1935 First degrees conferred.

+- 1938 Alumni Association organized.

+- 1944-45 Closed.

+- 1945 Reopened.

+- 1948 GC authorized some graduate courses (April 27).

+- 1949 Extension division (junior college) opened on campus of Mindanao Mission Academy, forerunner of Mountain View College (separated in 1952).

+- 1952 GC authorized further graduate work (February 21).

+1957 - GC and Philippine Department of Public Instruction recognized Master of Arts degree in education (June 10).

+- c.1958 Manila Sanitarium and Hospital School of Nursing and School of Medical Technology incorporated. - 1959 First Master of Arts graduation. - 1964 GC authorized Master of Arts degrees in Religion and Education (January 23). - 1965 Graduate programs in History and Philosophy of Religion authorized by the Philippine Bureau of Private Schools (October 28). - 1970 GC authorized Master of Arts degree in Pilipino (October 22).

+1971 - Opened extension campus for junior college students at campus of Naga View Academy (July).

+- 1973 Accepted as a member of the Association of Theological Schools in South East Asia (May 21-25). - 1975 GC authorized Master of Health Science affiliation with Loma Linda University School of Health (November 20). - 1978 Seminary and Graduate School transferred to new Silang campus (January 2). - [1980] Planned to transfer undergraduate section to new Silang campus.

+PHOENIX ACADEMY (INTERMEDIATE SCHOOL).
+See Thunderbird Academy.

+PHOENIX ADVENTIST SCHOOL (COLLEGE).
+Phoenix, Island of Mauritius, Indian Ocean.

+- 1948 Established with 80 students. - 1975 Theological transferred from Madagascar (Soamandrariny) as Adventist Seminary for the Indian Ocean Union Mission (September).